mnashwan/AdMobAne/README.md

   4. Select Actionscript Build Packaging > Google Android, Apple IOS or Both
   5. Select the Native Extensions tab, and click the 'Package' check box next to the extension

-Please note:
+Please note:<br>
-When adding the ANE be sure to have the checkbox "Update Air Application Descriptor" selected.
+When adding the ANE be sure to have the checkbox "Update Air Application Descriptor" selected.<br>
 If it is not selected make certain that the application Id is available in the Air Application Descriptor as follow:
 ```xml
 <extensions>